jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/HackerOne-Hacker-Powered-Security-Report-2023.md

 and Report Vulnerabilities
 Only one\-quarter of hackers hack full\-time: nearly two\-thirds of hackers spend less than 20 hours a week hacking.
 Almost one\-third of hackers have day jobs in the cybersecurity industry.
-Of course Im motivated by
+“Of course I’m motivated by
 money, but I also choose
 programs that offer great
 communication with the
-community.
+community.”
 Tom Anthony
 Hacker
 2023 Hacker\-Powered Security Report